 Preu was a PSO guest conductor in the 2010-11 season.

 A native of Germany, Preu came to the United States as the winner of the National Conducting Competition of the German Academic Exchange Service (1996) to study with Harold Farberman at the Hartt School of Music, where he also received the Karl Boehm Scholarship.
 In Germany, he earned a Master’s degree in conducting from the Hochschule für Musik in Weimar studying under Gunter Kahlert and Nicolás Pasquet.
 He also studied under Jean-Sébastien Béreau at the Conservatoire National Supérieur de Musique de Paris in France.
 Preu’s education was made possible by scholarships from the Herbert von Karajan Foundation, the Konrad Adenauer Foundation and the French Ministry of Culture.
 Preu’s early musical training was in piano and voice.
 At age ten he became a member of the Boys’ choir Dresdner Kreuzchor and went on to work with them as soloist and assistant conductor.
-Preu currently resides in Spokane, WA with his wife and two daughters.
+Preu currently resides in Spokane, WA with his two daughters.